 3) The attachments for a defect are not mandatory but always provide a screenshot of the error in the attachment whenever applicable and possible.

 4) The mandatory fields to be entered during the creation of a defect are defined by your Admin and may differ from project to project.

 5) The other drop-down values are also defined by your admin.

-Now you are equipped with everything you needed to know on how to use QC for all your test management activities.
-All we need to know now, is how to use its analysis features to make the test reporting and metric collection activities an integral part of your QA process.
+Now you are equipped with everything you needed to know how to use QC for all your test management activities.
+All we need to know now is how to use its analysis features to make the test reporting and metric collection activities an integral part of your QA process.

 Again you may want to visit and bookmark our first Quality Center Tutorial page where we have listed all the tutorial in this training series.